-Connect a USB to Modern iPad
+#1 Connecting a USB to a modern iPad

-Connect a USB to Older iPad
+#2 Connecting a USB to an older iPad

 Yet, this adapter is pretty rare in the mainstream online commerce.
 So, in case the adapter is out of stock, you can try 30-pin dock to the Lightning port, and then the Lightning connector to the female USB port.